jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 2) When importing definitions, it is recommended to configure the plugins preferably in this order:
     1) Use the File definition (in case of high number of `soap-xml-handling` plugins)
     2) Put the content in `config.xsdSoapSchemaInclude` or `config.xsdApiSchemaInclude`
-    3) Use URL External Entities (and choose the type of download: synchronous or asynchronous)
+    3) Use External Entities URL (and choose the type of download: Synchronous or Asynchronous)

 ### Error management
 In case of misconfiguration the Plugins send to the consumer a SOAP Fault (HTTP 500 Internal Server Error) following the W3C specification: